-The requirements you have to meet to get NZ citizenship depend on when you arrived in New Zealand.
+The requirements you need to meet to get New Zealand citizenship depend on when you arrived here.

 If you came to NZ after 14 September 1982

-You need to show you entered NZ legally and have the right to be here indefinitely.
+You need to show you entered New Zealand legally and have the right to be here indefinitely.
 This means you have:

 - a resident permit